-CSR Media, LLC
+c/o CSR Media, LLC

 4712 Admiralty Way, #1147

-Marina del Rey, CA 90292
+Marina del Rey, California 90292

 info [at] chrisreed.com

 This is a personal website.
-The views and opinions expressed on this website are those of the author alone and are not purported to be those of any employer, client, customer, or other affiliated entity, whether past or present.
-Unless noted otherwise, the content on this site is not sponsored by or affiliated with any employer, client, customer, or associated entity.
+The views and opinions expressed here are those of the author alone and are not purported to be those of any employer, client, customer, or other affiliated entity, past or present.
+Unless expressly noted otherwise, the content on this site is neither sponsored by nor affiliated with any employer, client, customer, or associated entity.